 The areas where these controls apply are determined by an airport's forecast aircraft noise exposure contours (ANEF).
 These contours align with the flight paths in use when an airport is operating at its ultimate future capacity.
 Airservices Australia endorses each airport's ANEF for technical accuracy.
-The ANEF is included within approved airport master plans, including the Melbourne Airport Master Plan (2013).
+The ANEF is included within approved airport master plans, including the 2018 Melbourne Airport Master Plan.
+The 2018 Melbourne Airport Master Plan, which includes a new ANEF, has been approved by the Federal Minister for Infrastructure, Transport and Regional Development after public exhibition concluded on 8 October 2018.
 The ANEF is the agreed metric applied in all planning jurisdictions for statutory planning purposes.

 Melbourne Airport Environs Overlay Advisory Note